Waterfall Enrichment Overview

 What’s the difference between verified, valid, and catch-all emails?

-During waterfall enrichment, Apollo and other data providers can return verified, valid, or catch-all emails when you enrich your contacts.
+During waterfall enrichment, Apollo and other data sources can return verified, valid, or catch-all emails when you enrich your contacts.

-Verified emails are up-to-date emails verified and returned by Apollo or another third-party data provider in your waterfall lineup.
+Verified emails are up-to-date emails verified and returned by Apollo or another third-party data source in your waterfall lineup.

 Valid emails have gone through an extra layer of verification through a data validator.
-Admins can connect a data validator when setting up your team’s global settings for waterfall enrichment.
+Admins can connect an optional email or phone validation source when setting up your team’s global settings for waterfall enrichment.

 Learn more about how Apollo verifies contact emails.